notjuary/GreenEquityToolkit/README.md

-# GreenEquity Tololkit - three-year thesis project Francesco Alfonso Barlotti in Computer Science
+# GreenEquity Toolkit - Bachelor's thesis project in Computer Science

-Implementation of analytical software with the goal of visualizing and obtaining aspects to social, environmental sustainability in machine learning systems.
+Implementation of analytical software with the goal of visualizing and obtaining aspects to social, environmental sustainability in machine learning systems.A web-app was realised using the high-level Python framework Django.
+CodeCarbon was used to assess environmental sustainability, while AIF360 was used for social sustainability.
+For the identification of pre-trained models, the open-source platform HuggingFace was used.

 Would you like to download the repository locally and run it?
 Follow these steps: